 Prepared beef stock is easy to buy and definitely has a place in the kitchen, especially for busy cooks.
-However there is nothing quite like the taste of freshly prepared homemade beef stock.
+However, there is nothing quite like the taste of the freshly prepared homemade beef stock.
 There is a richness about it that is just not available in commercially available stocks.

 - 4 pounds meaty beef bones

 - 2 onions cut into quarters

 - Small Bunch of Fresh Parsley

 - 3 Bay Leaves

 - Rinse bones in cold water and place in a large roasting pan.
 Roast for 30 minutes turning once.